ArmandSarkezians/CSCC24E6/README.md

 ## Conclusion

 We are now done.
 Congratulations!
 You have completed our course on Python Operator Overloading!
 We hope you enjoyed this document, we have enjoyed writing it.
 If you have any questions, learn how to google or read documentation.
 Thanks for reading!

+### References

+We only used the official Python documentation for this lesson.
+Find the full documentation [here](https://docs.python.org/3/reference/datamodel.html#special-method-names).